 During the first meeting held at the EIUC’s premises on 27 January 2012, tasks distributions among experts have been discussed, followed by the drafting of a plan of actions to implement the project.
-The study’s responsible and coordinator is Prof. Kalliope Agapiou-Josephides (EIUC Vice-President and Professor at the University of Cyprus).
+The study’s responsible and coordinator is Prof. Kalliope Agapiou-Josephides (EIUC Deputy-President and Professor at the University of Cyprus).
 The Committee of experts, all chosen on the basis of their recognised knowledge on Islamic Law and Politics, is composed by Christina Kaili (EIUC - University of Cyprus), Roberta Aluffi (University of Turin), Leila Jordens-Cotran (Arab Dutch Law), Annette Juenemann (Helmut Schmidt Universitaet - Universitaet der Bundeswehr Hamburg), Farida Bennani (University Cadi Ayad, Marrakech) and Prof. Florence Benoît-Rohmer (EIUC Secretary General).
 The tasks assignment for each of the experts was decided during the meeting, a table of contents was drafted in order to distribute their work and corresponding chapters/sections of the study.

 Decisions were also made in regards to the methodology; the study will be conducted by following a comparative approach and focusing mainly on the Maghreb region.

 A second meeting took place on 22 April.

 The study was presented on 09 October 2012 during the joint meeting of the Subcommittee on Human Rights with the Committee on Women's Rights and Gender Equality at the European Parliament in Brussels.